Type Ia supernovae, standardisable candles, and gravity: Reinterpreting SN Ia Cosmology

-SNIa cosmology relies heavily on the rescaling procedures that allow SNIe to act as standardisable candles.
+SN Ia cosmology relies heavily on the rescaling procedures that allow SNe Ia to act as standardisable candles.
 Now that we have a gravity-dependent light curve model, we are able to investigate whether the WLR and our standardisation procedure are affected in non-standard gravity where $G\neq G_0$.